North Terrace Campus

 Outside the North Terrace gates stands a statue of Antarctic explorer Sir Douglas Mawson, who was appointed Professor of Geology and Mineralogy in 1921.
 The Tate Museum is open to the public (Mawson Laboratories, open 9:00am-5:00pm Monday to Friday).
 Artefacts from Sir Douglas Mawson's expeditions are among the items displayed.

 The Scott Theatre is a major venue for teaching and learning.
 The Schulz Building is the tallest building on the western side of the campus close to Kintore Avenue.
 Union House and the University Cloisters, a World War I Memorial, provide an important centre for student activities.
 Union House is the home of many student services including a Computer Resource Centre, Wills Student Lounge and the Sports Hub Fitness Centre.
-Union House also contains food and beverage outlets including Mayo Café and the UniBar.
-Members of the public are welcome at these outlets.
+Union House also houses the UniBar which provides students, staff and members of the public a variety of food and beverage options.
 Union House offers various meeting and function rooms available for hire to the University and general public.
 These include the Little Theatre and the Equinox Function Room.
 The University of Adelaide Club operates campus catering on the North Terrace Campus.

 Art and architecture are interesting features of North Terrace.
 A Henry Moore bronze sculpture, Reclining Connected Forms, located in the Walter Young Garden near the Napier Building, is one of eight significant sculptures on campus.